Customer Experience and Technology

 The internet continues to knock down barriers between you and your customers.
 It’s made it easier than ever for customers to research and purchase products or services before marketing ever comes into play.
 It is more important than ever for companies to differentiate themselves by providing excellent customer experience.
 Keep in mind these strategies for using technology to improve those experiences:

-- Use a CRM platform to remember what a customer has already told you about themselves, and do something with that information.
+- Use a CRM platform to remember what a customer has already told you about themselves, and use that information.

 - Be upfront about how you got the information you’re using.